 Stonehenge (National Trust & English Heritage)

 The Vyne - there's a great walk through the forest too.
 (National Trust)

 Crabtree Plantation Basingstoke - great for a bike ride & take the dog too!

 St Catherine's Hill, Winchester.
 (Climb the hill for a picnic and enjoy spectacular views of the ancient city of Winchester.
 It used to be the capital of England!)

-Remember to keep your distance from other people, always wash your hands and keep yourselves (and your families) safe and well.
+Remember to still keep a good distance from other people, always wash your hands and keep yourselves (and your families) safe and well.